scala/scala3/docs/_docs/contributing/testing.md

 To run the test, invoke the sbt command `testCompilation i101` (this will match all tests with `"i101"` in the name, so it is useful to use a unique name)

-The test groups – `pos`, `neg`, etc. – are defined in [CompilationTests].
+The test groups – `pos`, `negAll`, etc. – are defined in [CompilationTests].
 If you want to run a group of tests, e.g. `pos`, you can do so via `testOnly *CompilationTests -- *pos` command.

 ### Testing a Single Input File